Skip to main content

 • Numeric score — from 0 to 100.

-• Summary — a sentence reflecting the overall state:
+• Summary — a sentence reflecting the overall status:

-• “Inherited dependencies only — no urgent actions”
+• “Only inherited dependencies — no urgent actions”

 • “No issues detected”